therealhackmeehan/ubacktest_docs/src/content/docs/Running/myResults.md

 #### 1. Analyze

-If you have multiple results (at least two) from the same strategy, select the Group by Parent Strategy option.
+If you have multiple results (at least two) from the same strategy, select the __Group by Parent Strategy__ option.
 This lets you compare overall statistics across the strategy and visually see which date ranges have been tested.
 Aim for a well-balanced spread of date ranges when testing your strategy!

 #### 2. Share

 You can share your strategy with other users if they have an account with us!
-Once shared, your strategy will appear in their 'Shared with Me' section on the results page.
+Once shared, your strategy will appear in their __Shared with Me__ section on the results page.
 They’ll need to accept the strategy before being able to view it.

 #### 3. Lock/Unlock